We are accessible

-Simple Music Players are easy-to-operate devices designed to make it easier for people facing cognitive decline to listen to music or the radio.
-They can be loaded with classic songs from formative years, which has been shown to improve awareness, memory, and cognizance.
+Simple Music Players are easy-to-operate devices designed to make it easier for people facing cognitive decline to listen to music.
+They can be used as an AM/FM radio or can be loaded with classic songs from formative years, which has been shown to improve awareness, memory, and cognizance.
 Pastime Kits contain various objects to stimulate memory and provide cognitive activities for people experiencing dementia.
 Games, toys, books, and sing-along DVDs are included in a tote bag.

 Simple Music Players and Pastime Kits are ideally suited for people experiencing dementia; however, anyone with a Library card who could benefit are welcome to borrow them.

 We’re here to help you find a great read in any format that suits you—just visit or call the Information Desk at 604.925.7403.

 If you live in West Vancouver and have a mobility challenge and/or a print disability you may be eligible for Assistive Services.

 We define a mobility challenge as having an illness, injury, or disability that prevents a person from leaving their home or visiting the Library for three months or more.